matteofigus/awesome-speaking/README.md

 * [Nextspeaker.io](http://nextspeaker.io/) - web application for events schedule
 * [We Are All Awesome!](http://weareallaweso.me/) - a collection of interesting posts about speaking, preparing, motivation, etc
 * [HelpMeAbstract](http://helpmeabstract.com/) - Get feedback from veteran speakers before you submit your talk.

-## Clubs/Organizations
-* [Toastmasters](https://www.toastmasters.org/Find-a-Club) - An international non-profit educational organizations that facilitates the creation and growth of clubs around the world.
-The goal of the clubs is to improve the leadership and public speaking skills of members.

 # LICENSE
 [MIT](LICENSE.md)